brooklynrail/brooklynrail-platform/content/people/richard-sieburth.md

 name: Richard Sieburth
 first_name: Richard
 last_name: Sieburth
-short_bio: "**Richard Sieburth** is a translator, essayist, editor, and literary scholar.
-He has gained widespread recognition for his numerous translations from both German and French literature, receiving a number of awards and prizes for his work.
-Sieburth is considered an authority on literary modernism, particularly the life and work of Ezra Pound.
-He has taught at many institutions of higher learning, serving as a professor of French and comparative literature at New York University."
+short_bio: "**Richard Sieburth** is Professor Emeritus of French and Comparative Literature at New York University.
+Sieburth is an authority on French renaissance poetry, European romanticism and literary modernism in general, particularly on the life and work of Ezra Pound.
+In addition to his numerous editions of the works of Pound, he has published translations of Nostradamus, Maurice Scève, Louise Labé, Friedrich Hölderlin, Georg Büchner, Walter Benjamin, Gershom Scholem, Charles Baudelaire, Stéphane Mallarmé, Henri Michaux, Antonin Artaud, Michel Leiris, Eugène Guillevic, Louise Bourgeois, and Jacques Darras.
+He has also published translations into French of American poets such as Michael Palmer and collaborated on translations from the classical Arabic with James Montgomery."
 portraits:
   - media: 2024/03/richard-sieburth
 ---